 Should I order an Uber?

-Harry speaks.
+Charlie speaks.
 You guys go, I’ve got no plans tomorrow.
-I’m going to go and find Spicy Mikes.
+I’m going to go find Spicy Mikes.

 They walk out front.

 There’s a guy on the corner cooking.
 Hot dogs, onions, buns.
 There’s steam pouring off the hot plate.
 It’s cold outside.
 The food smells good.
 Charlie’s mouth starts watering.
 He reads the sign.
 Three dollars for a hot dog, one dollar extra for onions, sauce is free.
 Charlie checks his pocket.
 The eight dollars is gone.
 Two hotdogs worth.
 Gone to the belly of a homeless guy under a bridge.

 The girls put their arms around each other.
 Charlie puts his hands in his pockets.